UEABIO/physalia-R-course-2023/docs/15-Regression.md

 On the other hand, random effects are usually grouping factors for which we are trying to control.
 They are always categorical, as you can’t force R to treat a continuous variable as a random effect.
 A lot of the time we are not specifically interested in their impact on the response variable, but we know that they might be influencing the patterns we see.

-Additionally, the data for our random effect is just a sample of all the possibilities: with unlimited time and funding we might have sampled every mountain where dragons live, every school in the country, every chocolate in the box), but we usually tend to generalise results to a whole population based on representative sampling.
-We don’t care about estimating how much better pupils in school A have done compared to pupils in school B, but we know that their respective teachers might be a reason why their scores would be different, and we’d like to know how much variation is attributable to this when we predict scores for pupils in school Z.
+#### Examples:

+1. Longitudinal Health Study: Consider a study tracking the blood pressure of individuals over multiple time points.
+In this case, a random effect can be included to account for the individual-specific variation in blood pressure.
+Each individual's blood pressure measurements over time would be treated as repeated measures within that individual, and the random effect would capture the variability between individuals that is not explained by the fixed effects.
+This random effect allows for modeling the inherent individual differences in blood pressure levels.

+2. Social Network Analysis: Suppose a study examines the influence of peer groups on adolescent behavior.
+The study may collect data on individual behaviors within schools, where students are nested within classrooms.
+In this scenario, a random effect can be incorporated at the classroom level to account for the shared social environment within each classroom.
+The random effect captures the variability in behavior among classrooms that is not accounted for by the fixed effects, enabling the study to analyze the effects of individual-level and classroom-level factors simultaneously.

+3. Ecological Study: Imagine a research project investigating the effect of environmental factors on species abundance in different study sites.
+The study sites may be geographically dispersed, and a random effect can be included to account for the variation between study sites.
+The random effect captures the unexplained heterogeneity in species abundance across different sites, allowing for the examination of the effects of environmental variables while accounting for site-specific differences.

 <div class="info">
-<p>In the book Data analysis using regression and
+<p>In the book “Data analysis using regression and
-multilevel/hierarchical models (Gelman and Hill 2006).
+multilevel/hierarchical models” (<span
+class="citation">@gelman_hill_2006</span>).
 The authors examined five definitions of fixed and random effects and found no definition that completely fit all circumstances.
 Thus it turns out fixed and random effects are not born but made.
 We make the decision to treat a variable as fixed or random in a particular analysis.</p>
 </div>

-> What are you trying to do?
+> When determining wht should be a fixed or random effect in your study, consider what are you trying to do?
 What are you trying to make predictions about?
 What is just variation (a.k.a “noise”) that you need to control for?

 <div class="warning">
 <p>More about random effects:</p>
 <p>Note that the golden rule is that you generally want your random
 effect to have at least five levels.
-So, for instance, if we wanted to control for the effects of dragon’s sex on intelligence, we would fit sex (a two level factor: male or female) as a fixed, not random, effect.</p>
+So, for instance, if we wanted to control for the effects of fish sex on body length, we would fit sex (a two level factor: male or female) as a fixed, not random, effect.</p>
 <p>This is, put simply, because estimating variance on few data points
 is very imprecise.
 Mathematically you could, but you wouldn’t have a lot of confidence in it.
 If you only have two or three levels, the model